 If this is your first time running

-you will be prompted to log in to the Pulumi service.
+pulumi commands, you may be prompted to log in to the

-in order to deliver a reliable experience.
-It is free for individual use, with features available for teams, and
+to deliver a reliable experience.
+It's free for individual use, with features available for teams, and

 self-managed options are also available.
-Hitting Enter at the prompt opens up a web browser allowing you to either sign in or sign up.
+Hitting Enter at the prompt opens a browser for you to sign in or

 After logging in, the CLI will proceed with walking you through creating a new project.

-First, you will be asked for a project name and description.
+First, you will be asked for a project name and project description.
 Hit

 ENTER to accept the default values or specify new values.

-Next, you will be asked for the name of a stack.
+Next, you will be asked for a stack name.
 Hit

 ENTER to accept the default value of

 Finally, you will be prompted for some configuration values for the stack.
-For Google Cloud projects, you will be prompted for the Google Cloud region.
-You can accept the default value or choose another value like
+For Google Cloud projects, you will be prompted for the Google Cloud project.
+Enter your Google Cloud project ID at this prompt.

 What are projects and stacks?
 Pulumi projects and stacks let you organize Pulumi code.
 Consider a Pulumi project to be analogous to a GitHub repo—a single place for code—and a stack to be an instance of that code with a separate configuration.
 For instance, Project Foo may have multiple stacks for different development environments (Dev, Test, or Prod), or perhaps for different cloud configurations (geographic region for example).
 See Organizing Projects and Stacks for some best practices on organizing your Pulumi projects and stacks.